Location: Not Applicable

 Desirous candidates should apply through the online application form providing all details sought; additionally they should submit their essays as responses to the topics outlined in the online form within the prescribed word limit.
 Selection will be made primarily on the basis of application form and assessment of the essays submitted.

-The 2nd, 3rd and 4th modules of the course will be held in the three places where Barefoot Academy of Governance programmes on citizen-led, people-centric sustainable development programmes are currently going on.
+The 2nd, 3rd and 4th modules of the course will be held in three different places in the first fortnight of September, 2021, first fortnight of December, 2021 and 1st fortnight of March, 2022 respectively.
+The places are based on the work of organisations where innovative programmes on citizen-led, people-centric sustainable development and governance reform programmes are currently going on, to enable study of governance issues in actual site situations.
 These are:

 Muniguda in Rayagada District, Odisha

-Veppur in Perambalur District, Tamil Nadu (venue may be different)
+Sittilingi in Dharmapuri District in Tamil Nadu (venue may be different).

 Phase 1: The Change Agent Prepares